-The children in two of the municipalities were invited to skin prick tests (SPTs) at age 8, 12 and 19 years.
-10 standard airborne allergens were included in the SPT: birch, timothy grass, mugwort, cat, dog, horse, two mites (Dermatophagoides farinae and Dermatophagoides pteronyssinus) and two moulds (Cladosporium and Alternaria) (Soluprick; ALK, Hørsholm, Denmark).
-A positive SPT was defined as a mean wheal ≥3 mm after 15 min to any of the 10 tested allergens.
+The children in two of the municipalities were invited to skin prick tests (SPT) at age 8y, 12y and 19y.
+Ten standard airborne allergens were included in the SPT; birch, timothy grass, mugwort, cat, dog, horse, two mites (Dermatophagoides Farinae and D. Pteronyssinus) and two molds (Cladosporium and Alternaria) (Soluprick, ALK, Hørsholm, Denmark).
+A positive SPT was defined as a mean wheal ≥3mm after 15 minutes to any of the ten tested allergens.